netxms/netxms-doc/admin/concepts.rst

        - Subnet
        - Rack
    * - Cluster
-     - Object representing cluster consisting of two or more nodes.
+     - Pseudo-object defining any process: technological or logical that aggregates information from several separate nodes.
 See :ref:`Cluster monitoring<cluster-monitoring>` for more information.
      - - Node
    * - Rack